dasante78/StockEnv/README.md

     model.compile(loss='mse', optimizer='adam')

-Next import StockEnv and create your environment
+Next import StockTrainer and create your environment

-    from StockEnv import Env
+    from StockTrainer import Env
     enviorment = Env("Standard", "AAPL")

 Time to collect your data to train!!!